1less1/baseball_game_db/README.md

 # baseball_game_db
 Final project for CS3140.
 Tasked with creating a medium sized relational database with a python frontend to query and edit the db.
-Took it upon myself to turn this project into a fun little game where the user is tasked with managing all 4 levels of a professional baseball team!
+Took it upon myself to turn this project into a fun little game where the user is tasked with managing a professional baseball team in my fantasy league of 20 teams!

 Clone the REPO with: https://github.com/1less1/baseball_game_db.git